fatfish-lab/aquarium-documentation/src/web/introduction/rooms.md

 ![Rooms](../../_medias/screenshots/interface-rooms.webp)

-<$>[info]
+> [!info]
-An account is required to access to this interface.
+> An account is required to access to this interface.
 This allows us to display the name of the person who comments, secure the access to the medias and check user permissions.
-<$>

 Playlist and workspaces are regrouped into [room](../items/room.md).
 You can crate a room for a department or directly for a project.
 Use them as you want.